snand5/snand5.github.io/_posts/2025-01-04-glb_file_format.md

 caption: "Screenshot of Google's AI Summary from a Google search of 'glb file format'"
 ---

 **I wanted to** look at the quality of Google's first page of search results, using search operators to exclude AI written articles and remove Google's AI Summary.

-Basically using `before:` and `-ai` search operators to go by each year and to remove ai summary at the top.
+Basically, using search operators, specifically `before:` and `-ai`.
+ChatGPT launched in 2022, so by using `before:` we can filter out results published before then, this will exclude newer articles which might be AI written.
+To remove the AI Overview that now appears at the top of search results we will use `-ai`.

 The idea came from this video:

 <iframe src="https://www.youtube.com/embed/-opBifFfsMY" title="Generative AI is a Parasitic Cancer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+---

-Going through and using the search operators we can see that the link for <https://www.khronos.org/Gltf>, which are the people behind glTF aren't on the first page of Google results.
-It only appears after I use the `-ai` search operator.
+Going through and using the search operators we can see that the link for <https://www.khronos.org/Gltf>, which are the people behind glTF, isn't on the first page of Google results.
+It only appears after I use the `-ai` search operator to remove the AI Summary.

 ![Screenshots of Google's search results for 'glb file format' with different search operators, highlighting the links to 'glTF Overview - The Khronos Group Inc'](</assets/images/glb_file_format/glTF Overview - The Khronos Group Inc.png>)